 Sanctuary Reopening FAQ

-As so many of you have asked us, we're pleased to announce that we are now OPEN for ADVANCE BOOKING ONLY to limit numbers of people on site and allow you to easily distance from other households.
+As so many of you have asked us, we're pleased to announce that we are now OPEN again for ADVANCE BOOKING ONLY to limit the number of people on site and allow you to easily distance from other households.

-This is one of several safety measures we have put in place at the sanctuary, so that we can provide a safe experience for everyone.
+This is one of several safety measures we have had to put in at the sanctuary so that we can provide a safe experience for everyone at this time.

-We hope that you will enjoy meeting our rescued animals and see a little of what we do here, whilst re-connecting with nature (as Brockswood is a predominantly open-air site) after being limited to your home/work for so long.
+We hope that you will enjoy meeting our animals and see a little of what we do here whilst re-connecting with nature (as Brockswood is a predominantly open-air site) after another long lockdown.

 Can I Visit Brockswood?